grafana/agent/docs/sources/flow/reference/components/loki.write.md

 }
 ```

-### Send log entries to Grafana Cloud
+### Send log entries to a managed service

-You can create a `loki.write` component that sends your log entries Grafana Cloud.
+You can create a `loki.write` component that sends your log entries to a managed service, for example, Grafana Cloud..
 The Loki username and Grafana Cloud API Key are injected in this example through environment variables.

 ```river
 loki.write "default" {